Bowen McCauley Dance Company: Imaginative Contemporary Dance

 Artist’s website: Bowen McCauley Dance: Creating Community Through Dance

-Carnival of the Animals, with music by Saint-Saens, brings humorous poems to life through animated characters and inventive choreography.
+Carnival of the Animals (five dancers), set to music by Saint-Saens, brings humorous poems to life through animated characters and inventive choreography.
 The Unicorn, the Gorgon, and the Manticore teaches compassion and acceptance of others through an original composition based on a fable about a man who takes three unique creatures as pets.
-Both pieces draw strong connections between dance and language arts and are examples of how dance can be used to tell a story.
+The piece draws strong connections between dance and language arts and is an example of how dance can be used to tell a story.

 Single $895/Back-to-Back $1245